 What is NOT a UCO Procedural Advisor (P.A.)?

 What if a P.A. and student do not get along?

-- If personality’s conflict, concerning or distressing behaviors arise, or an emergency arises, P.A.s are not bound to a student participant in which they have originally volunteered to assist through the student conduct process.
-If a helpful relationship or rapport is unable to be established between the P.A. and the student participant, the P.A. will be required to submit written notification of the reason for the dissolution of the relationship to the Office of Student Affairs.
-Additionally, the student may notify the Office of Student Affairs and request another P.A. for the same rationale.
-However, if the Office of Student Affairs notices any student abusing this service, then it may be suggested that the student seek an advisor through other means.
+If personality’s conflict, concerning or distressing behaviors arise, or an emergency arises, P.A.s are not bound to a student participant in which they have originally volunteered to assist through the student conduct process.
+If a helpful relationship or rapport is unable to be established between the P.A. and the student participant, the P.A. will be required to submit written notification of the reason for the dissolution of the relationship to the Office of Student Conduct.
+Additionally, the student may notify the Office of Student Conduct and request another P.A. for the same rationale.
+However, if the Office of Student Conduct notices any student abusing this service, then it may be suggested that the student seek an advisor through other means.